tobek/laminae/notes.md

         - 111. Don’t touch, don’t stare.
 But no one minds how hard you listen.
         - 122. Our resolutions for self-control are like our wars for peace.
 (NGC?)
         - 128. ...It won’t take forever, nothing takes forever, but so many things take longer than we have.
 (NNP?)
-        - 135. A very few people have seen me only at my best.
-They are precious friends, but I dare not meet them again.
         - 140. When you think in words, are you sure it’s your own voice you hear?
         - 170. Closing a door very gently, you pull with one hand, push with the other.
+(CGD NNC)
 - used
     + "Nothing is created / Nothing is destroyed / Everything transforms" - milan trash can maybe but also Antoine Lavoisier
     + 217. All the falling rain is caught.
+    * 204. By looking for the origins of things we deceive ourselves about their inevitability.
+Things that did not happen also have origins.
+(NNC)

 Semja